gilmore-lab/moco-3-pattern-psychophysics/notes/project-notes-moco-3-pattern-psychophysics.md

 This is the project notes file for the moco-3-pattern-psychophysics project.

 ## Goal
-- collect data from XX children 4-8 yrs old.
+- collect data from 25 children 4-8 yrs old.
 - compare child with previously collected adult data

 ## To Do